rust-lang/rfcs/text/0000-quick-debug-macro.md

 The format used by the macro should be resolved prior to merging.
 Some questions regarding the format are:

+1. Should the `file!()` be included?
-1. Should the line number be included?
+2. Should the line number be included?
-2. Should the column number be included?
+3. Should the column number be included?
 4. Should the `stringify!($val)` be included?

 Other questions, which should also be resolved prior to merging, are: